monghaii/matthewonghai13/README.md

 #### I like to create:

 Web applications with React, Vue, Node

-Quality-of-life Scripts with Python
+Cool scripts with Python
 iOS + Mac Applications with Swift
 Games with Unity/C#, Unreal Engine/C++

-#### Outside of programming, I'm very interested in making music, painting, photography, astronomy, and graphic design.
+#### Outside of programming, I'm very interested in making music, playing the guitar, and photography.

 <!--
 **matthewonghai13/matthewonghai13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.